-How long am I covered?
+How long am I covered under Alabama lemon Law?

 Alabama state courts have recognized that you may pursue a claim for breach of warranty within four (4) years after the time the automobile manufacturer or manufacturer of any consumer product fails to repair.
 The Alabama Lemon Law, which is geared only towards motor vehicles, provides a shorter duration of three (3) years, but this law provides more specific and broader remedies should you be stuck with a lemon vehicle.
 Both of these laws require, however, that the problems with your vehicle must be reported to the manufacturer, by and through its dealers, during the duration of the warranty.
-The Alabama Lemon Law also requires that to seek a refund or replacement vehicle that at least one (1) time during the vehicle’s first twelve (12) months or twelve thousand (12,000) miles that you provided the dealer with an opportunity to repair the nonconformity in your vehicle.
-Thereafter, the Alabama Lemon Law requires that to qualify for relief you must have given the manufacturer at least three (3) additional times to repair your vehicle, including a final repair attempt, during the vehicle’s first two (2) years or twenty-four thousand (24,000) miles, or the vehicle has been out of service for thirty (30) cumulative days.
+The Lemon Law of Alabama also requires that to seek a refund or replacement vehicle that at least one (1) time during the vehicle’s first twelve (12) months or twelve thousand (12,000) miles that you provided the dealer with an opportunity to repair the nonconformity in your vehicle.
+Thereafter, the Lemon Law requires that to qualify for relief you must have given the manufacturer at least three (3) additional times to repair your vehicle, including a final repair attempt, during the vehicle’s first two (2) years or twenty-four thousand (24,000) miles, or the vehicle has been out of service for thirty (30) cumulative days.